A Bar at the Folies-Bergère: Interpretation and iconography

+The painting exemplifies Manet's commitment to realism in its detailed representation of a contemporary scene.
+Many features have puzzled critics but almost all of them have been shown to have a rationale, and the painting has been the subject of numerous popular and scholarly articles.
 Asserting the presence of the mirror has been crucial for many modern interpreters.
 It provides a meaningful parallel with Las Meninas, a masterpiece by an artist Manet admired, Diego Velázquez.
 There has been a considerable development of this topic since Michel Foucault broached it in his book The Order of Things (1966).

 The art historian Jeffrey Meyers describes the intentional play on perspective and the apparent violation of the operations of mirrors: "Behind her, and extending for the entire length of the four-and-a-quarter-foot painting, is the gold frame of an enormous mirror.
 The French philosopher Maurice Merleau-Ponty has called a mirror 'the instrument of a universal magic that changes things into spectacles, spectacles into things, me into others, and others into me.'
 We, the viewers, stand opposite the barmaid on the other side of the counter and, looking at the reflection in the mirror, see exactly what she sees...
 A critic has noted that Manet's 'preliminary study shows her placed off to the right, whereas in the finished canvas she is very much the centre of attention.'
 Though Manet shifted her from the right to the center, he kept her reflection on the right.
 Seen in the mirror, she seems engaged with a customer; in full face, she's self-protectively withdrawn and remote."

 The painting is rich in details which provide clues to social class and milieu.
 The woman at the bar is a real person, known as Suzon, who worked at the Folies-Bergère in the early 1880s.
 For his painting, Manet posed her in his studio.
 By including a dish of oranges in the foreground, Manet identifies the barmaid as a prostitute, according to art historian Larry L. Ligo, who says that Manet habitually associated oranges with prostitution in his paintings.
 T. J. Clark says that the barmaid is "intended to represent one of the prostitutes for which the Folies-Bergère was well-known", who is represented "as both a salesperson and a commodity—something to be purchased along with a drink."

 Other notable details include the pair of green feet in the upper left-hand corner, which belong to a trapeze artist who is performing above the restaurant's patrons.
 The beer bottles depicted are easily identified by the red triangle on the label as Bass Pale Ale, and the conspicuous presence of this British brand instead of German beer has been interpreted as documentation of anti-German sentiment in France in the decade after the Franco-Prussian War.